-As already highlighted, HMO's often provide much needed accommodation for vulnerable persons.
+As already highlighted, HMOs often provide much needed accommodation for vulnerable persons.
 Sometimes these individuals may have mental health illnesses and/or alcohol and drug dependencies.
 It is the behaviour of some of these individuals that can lead to problems within HMO's and for the immediate neighbourhoods around them.
 Landlords must be cognisant of this when setting up their HMO and deciding who to offer tenancies to.
 They must be equipped with the skills to manage the tenant groups they offer accommodation to.

-Before an HMO is brought into use, the appropriate conversion works and fire safety measures must be installed and approved by the Council's Private Sector Housing Team.
+Before an HMO is brought into use, the appropriate conversion works, and fire safety measures must be installed and approved by the Council's Private Sector Housing Team consultation and concerns about some landlords letting sub-standard properties.
+It is a legal requirement for a landlord to obtain a licence from the Council in order to lawfully let the property if the mandatory licensing conditions are met.
+There are currently 34 HMOs in the Tendring district that require a mandatory licence.